tdwg/mids/source/md/home-content.md

 ### MIDS Level 1 (Basic):

 > Adds basic taxonomic details (e.g., species name) and physical information about the specimen.
-This allows for basic searchability and gives a simple representation of the collection for internal and external users.
+This enables basic searchability and provides a straightforward representation of the collection for both internal and external users.

-### MIDS Level 2 (Regular):
+### MIDS Level 2 (Intermediate):

-> Expands on Level 1 with more detailed data, such as geographic and temporal information, collection event details, and multimedia like images.
+Expands on Level 1 with more detailed data, including geographic and temporal information, collection event details, and multimedia content such as images.
 This level supports more thorough scientific research.

 ### MIDS Level 3 (Extended):